Hema Prabhath

 Hema Prabhath, also known professionally as Hema Panchamukhi, is an Indian actress known for her work in Kannada cinema.

-Some of the films of Hema Prabhath as an actress include America!
-America!!
-(1997), Dore (1995), Ravimama (1999), Golibar (1993) (child actress).
+Cine Career

+Hema started a Child Actor in Prabhat_Kalavidarutroupe.
+She became famous, when she portrayed as Goddess Sarawati in Nadamaya song of Rajkumar's Jeevana_Chaitra movie.
+She later acted in Devaraj's Golibar.
+She started as Lead Actor in Shivarajkumar's Dore (1995), movie.
+She became popular with Nagathihalli_Chandrashekhar's America!_America!!.
+She played Ravichandran_(Kannada_actor)'s sister in Ravimama.

 Hema teaches dance to students in theater group, Prabhath Kalavidaru.
 She has her own dance academy known as Sukrutees which is almost 20 years old.
 She has over 100 students who learn dance under her.

 She made a comeback in the industry through the series Raksha Bandhana aired on colours in 2019.

 Personal life

 Hema's brother is actor Harish Prabhath.
 She is married to Prashanth G Shastry since 2017 and the couple are the parents of a daughter born in 2018 Hema was earlier married to Sumindra Panchamukhi and settled in New Delhi.
 The couple had one daughter.
 After filing for divorce Hema returned to Bangalore, changed her surname back to Prabhath and started a dance school.